Special conventions in retro-analytical problems

 Mate in 2

-In other words, we have shown that castling rights are mutually exclusive: if White can castle, then Black can’t, and vice versa.
-The Retro-Strategy convention dictates that in such a situation, the player who has the move is permitted to castle.
+In other words, we have shown that castling rights are mutually exclusive: if White can castle, then Black can’t, and if Black can castle, then White can’t.
+The Retro-Strategy convention dictates that in such a situation, the player who has the turn is permitted to castle.
 Consequently, this mate-in-2 problem is solved by 1.0-0!
 (2.Rf8) – White “proves” that castling is still legal by doing it, and thereby renders black castling illegal, due to the mutually exclusive rights.
 If White plays 1.Rhf1? instead, that fails to take advantage of this “first come, first served” rule, and Black can legally refute with 1…0-0-0!

 The A Posteriori convention brings about some very curious compositions, such as this helpmate.
 (Unlike Retro-Strategy, which automatically applies in problems, the A Posteriori condition is usually specified in a problem’s stipulation – as “AP” – to indicate it’s in effect.)
 Here White wants to start with an en passant capture of the d5-pawn, to enable the e5-pawn to promote on the third move and mate.
 But the standard convention would forbid such a capture, because Black’s last move wasn’t necessarily d7-d5 – it could have been a king or rook move.
 Now suppose Black castles at some point in the solution (as is permitted under the basic rule); the move would establish that Black actually had not moved the king or rook previously and, by implication, Black’s last move to reach the diagram was d7-d5 after all.
 Thus, employing A Posteriori logic – the term means “from the later” – we will play 0-0-0 later and that retroactively “proves” Black had made the pawn double-step.
 The unique last move hence legalises 1…exd6 e.p.!
 The solution continues 2.0-0-0 dxe7 3.Rf8 exf8=Q. Note that after 1…exd6 e.p., alternative lines like 2.Ra7 dxc7 3.Ra6 c8=Q and 2.Kd8 dxe7+ 3.Kc8 e8=Q are invalid, because Black didn’t castle and therefore the initial en passant capture was never legalised!